openstack-archive/tripleo-docs/deploy-guide/source/features/network_isolation.rst

 Run the "openstack overcloud network provision" command to create/update the networks on the Undercloud.
-This command will also generate the ``networks-deployed-environment.yaml`` environment file which must be be used when deploying the overcloud.
+This command will also generate the ``networks-deployed-environment.yaml`` environment file which must be used when deploying the overcloud.

 .. code-block:: bash